Photos from the Real Life Version of 'The Beach'

 Last year, photographer Rebecca Rütten spent three months in a secluded hostel on a tropical island, where a group of backpackers found their utopia.
-She documented the daily excesses of these scantily clad free spirits, predominantly from the Western parts of the globe and privileged enough to be able to escape normal life for months at a time.
-Rütten tried to keep her objective distance as a photographer, but obviously she didn’t want to miss the party either.
-The only way to get close to her subjects was to become part of this group of hedonists, who try to find the meaning of life by playing drinking games and fucking a lot.
+She documented the daily excesses of these scantily dressed free spirits, predominantly from the western parts of the globe and privileged enough to be able to escape normal life for months at a time.
+Rebecca tried to keep her objective distance as a photographer, but obviously she didn’t want to miss the party either.
+The only way to get close to her subjects was to become part of this group of hedonists who try to find the meaning of life by playing drinking games and fucking each other a lot.

 Videos by VICE

 She turned those months into a book called Never-Never Land, which starts out with idyllic shots of an untouched rainforest and a pig splashing in the sea.
-A next shot is one of two people sticking their butts in the camera, freshly tattooed with the question “¿POR QUÉ NO?” (“WHY NOT?”).
-Rütten is vague about the hostel’s exact location, because she wants to protect it from a flood of visitors.
+A next shot is one of two people sticking their bums in the camera, freshly tattooed with the question “¿POR QUÉ NO?” (“why not?”).
+Rebecca is vague about the hostel’s exact location, because she wants to protect it from a flood of visitors.

-VICE: So you ended up with a bunch of kids in this secluded paradise, cut off from the real world, getting fucked up in a possibly toxic group dynamic.
+VICE: Your book reminded me a lot of The Beach – a bunch of kids in this secluded paradise, cut off from the real world, getting fucked up in a possibly toxic group dynamic.
 Were you ever worried about what it would be like before you went to the hostel?

 When reading your diary entries, it’s clear that you’re losing more of your objective distance every day.